 Though these three exhibit some similar symptoms, they have key differences that can be noticed right away.
 A proper diagnosis leads to correct management.
 If you are the only person near the victim or the victim, you may be the only difference between safety and endangerment.

-Heat exhaustion | Heat stroke | Dehydration |
+Dehydration | Heat exhaustion | Heat stroke |

 ---|---|---|

-Fast, strong pulse | Nausea with vomiting | Headache |
+Thirst | Nausea or vomiting | Nausea |

-Confusion | Heavy sweating | Fatigue |
+Fatigue | Muscle cramps | Fatigue |

 If identified correctly, the correct steps can be taken to treat these conditions.
 For any case, always call 911 or seek emergency medical help right away if possible.
 Sometimes, dehydration may be caused by a more serious underlying condition requiring immediate medical attention.

-Heat exhaustion | Heat stroke | Dehydration |
+Dehydration | Heat exhaustion | Heat stroke |

 ---|---|---|

-Move the victim to a cooler place | Move the victim to a cooler place | Rehydration by drinking fluids or electrolyte drinks |
+Rehydration by drinking fluids or electrolyte drinks | Move the victim to a cooler place | Move the victim to a cooler place |

-Sip water | Do not let the victim drink anything | For more severe cases, IV fluids may be needed |
+For more severe cases, IV fluids may be needed | Sip water | Do not let the victim drink anything |

 Lower the victim’s temperature | Lower the victim’s temperature | |